WE THE DREAMER

 [TUNING:]

-6. Choose Again — Returning to the Dreamer’s Stance
+6. I Choose Dream-First — Returning to the Dreamer’s Perception

 A field test for re-selecting the reference frame under urgency.